 9. Look for people with growth mindsets

-Your positive feedback examples for colleagues
+Positive feedback examples for colleagues

 Since time isn't always on your side, I've prepared some feedback templates you could use as inspiration when giving feedback.
-If you have examples of your own, I'd love to read them in the comments section below.

 Lara, the advertising hotshot